MicrosoftEdge/WebView2Samples/README.md

 # WebView2 Samples

-This repository contains sampples that demonstrate the features and usage patterns of [WebView2](https://aka.ms/webview2).
+This repository contains samples that demonstrate the features and usage patterns of [WebView2](https://aka.ms/webview2).
 As we add more features to WebView2, we will regularly update our samples.

-Please leave feedback in out [our feedback repo](https://aka.ms/webviewfeedback)!
+Please leave feedback in our [our feedback repo](https://aka.ms/webviewfeedback)!

 ## Win32 C/C++
 #### Getting Started